X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Experiments

+\textbf{Image:} While no large variations in performance are expected in comparison to InstructBLIP~\cite{dai2023instructblip}, Table \ref{tab:image_quantitative_results} presents results on image captioning, visual question answering, MME\cite{fu2023mme}, and MMVET\cite{yu2023mm} as a sanity check.
+While X-InstructBLIP outperforms InstructBLIP on VizWiz~\cite{bigham2010vizwiz} there is a mild drop in performance overall, likely due to the lack of BLIP2 Stage-2 finetuning, and the expanded template space which introduces a trade-off of generalization and performance as shown by the increased prompt robustness of X-InstructBLIP in the supplement.

 \textbf{Silent Video:} Table \ref{tab:video_quantitative_results} evaluates X-InstructBLIP on out-of-domain video tasks.
 We compare performance with prominent baselines that rely on \textit{frozen or partially frozen} LLMs and show comparable or improved performance on Video Question Answering (VQA).

-However, due to the nature of the instruction aware setup, X-InstructBLIP is tuned on other QA tasks, thus having an advantage over VideoLLaMA~\citep{zhang2023video} and FrozenBiLM~\citep{yang2022zero}.
-As we show in the supplementary, the Video Q-Former component of X-InstructBLIP, initialized with the Image Q-Former's weights, reaches convergence in performance remarkably fast, within about 1,000 iterations.
-This rapid convergence underscores the importance of fine-tuning the Video Q-Former with high-quality data.
-We observe that prioritizing MSRVTT data over the noisier WebVideo2M dataset is crucial, as the latter quickly leads to a decline in performance due to its less reliable captions.
+However, due to the nature of the instruction aware

+setup, X-InstructBLIP is tuned on other QA tasks, thus having an advantage over VideoLLaMA~\cite{zhang2023video} and FrozenBiLM~\cite{yang2022zero} even though it lacks video pretraining (PT).
+As we show in the supplement , the Video Q-Former component of X-InstructBLIP, initialized with the Image Q-Former's weights, reaches convergence in performance remarkably fast, within about 1,000 iterations.
 For context, VideoLLaMA is pre-trained on the entire WebVideo dataset of 2 million videos, in addition to BLIP-2 image pre-training.
 FrozenBiLM, on the other hand, undergoes two epochs of training on the larger WebVideo10M.

-\subsubsection{Cross-Modal Joint Reasoning}
+\subsubsection{Cross-Modal Joint Reasoning:}